lucasquemelli/House_Rocket/README.md

 **True**.
 As observed, renovated properties are more expensive.
 However, they cost 43.36% and 33.93% more, on average and on median, respectively.
 It is around 50% more than supposed.

-The **most correlated attributes** with the price are **living area** and **bathrooms**.
-Thus, that indicates a renovation should target these attributes and an increase of 45% (in price) is suggested since we observed this median price percentage difference for renovated properties in the dataset.

 # 5. Business Results

 # 6. Conclusions